Table of Contents

 When Did People Begin To Podcast?

-Consequently, a significant amount of time was dedicated to the establishment of networks and systems that would enhance the speed, affordability, and efficiency of communication.
+Consequently, a significant amount of time was dedicated to establishing networks and systems to enhance communication speed, affordability, and efficiency.

 In 2004, journalist Ben Hammersley coined the term “podcast” in an article for the British newspaper, the Guardian.